 Duke fiction: “It’s monitored.”

-Fact: Duke does claim to monitor its coal ash ponds – though that didn’t stop the current spill, and it’s no guarantee against future ones.
+Fact: Duke does claim to monitor its coal ash dumps – though that didn’t stop the current spill, and it’s no guarantee against future ones.
 Scientific sampling determined that a Charlotte area dump had most likely contaminated the neighboring Mountain Island Lake, which Charlotte and surrounding towns use for drinking water.
 The resulting legal settlement merely called on Duke “to assess the sources and extent of contamination.”

 In response to coal ash contamination of groundwater that bordered downtown Wilmington, Duke proposed banning drinking water access for 17-square miles.
 A study published later that year determined that coal ash pollution was killing hundreds of thousand of fish and deforming thousands more in the nearby lake.